2miles/idioms-app/README.md

 ### Environment Variables:

 Before running the application, you'll need to set up your database connection.
-Right now I have it set up for two options:
+Right now I have it set up so you can choose between using either Supabase or a local Postgres database.

-- Supabase
-- Local PostgreSQL Database

-### Create a `.env` file in the server directory and set your PostgreSQL connection details.
+### Create the `.env` file with PostgreSQL connection details.

+In the server directory use the following as a template:

 ```ts
 PORT=3001